etendosoftware/docs/compiled_docs.md

 ![path-to-app-file.png](https://docs.etendo.software/assets/developer-guide/etendo-mobile/create-new-subapplication/path-to-app-file.png)

 ###### Params from Etendo Mobile
-Etendo Mobile _sends_ the following params to the subapplication:
+Etendo Mobile _sends_ params to the subapplication and all of them are ready to use, they are:

 !!! abstract "Params"
     - _ _id_: id of the subapplication